-In this article, we will discuss how long Pomeranians live, as well as what you can do to extend the life of your pet Pomeranian puppy, no matter the age that you adopt.
+In this article, we will discuss how long Pomeranians live, as well as what you can do to extend the life of your pet Pomeranian puppy, no matter the age at which you adopt.
 This is one ball of energy that deserves all the love and care in the world!
 Let’s get down to the business of discussing how long Pomeranians live.

 How Long Do Pomeranians Live?